Understanding the Power BI Gateway Architecture

 Step 2: Register the Gateway

-After installation, the gateway configuration wizard launches.
-Sign in with the organizational account (Azure AD) that will administer the gateway.
-This account must have Power BI Pro or Premium Per User license.
 Select "Register a new gateway on this computer" for the first node.
-Provide a descriptive gateway name following your naming convention, for example "PROD-PBI-GW-01" for the first production gateway.
+Then, provide a descriptive gateway name that follows your naming convention.
+For example, use "PROD-PBI-GW-01" for the first production gateway.
 Create a recovery key and store it securely.
-This key is required if you ever need to recover or migrate the gateway.
-The recovery key cannot be retrieved if lost.
+This key is essential if you need to recover or migrate the gateway.
+Remember, the recovery key cannot be retrieved if lost.

 Step 3: Configure the Service Account